-CBHS is committed to providing regular updates to the Client Council.
+BHS has provided regular updates to the Client Council.
 During initial planning for the Consumer Portal, a survey was developed with Client Council input to find out consumers' level and use of technology, interest in using technology and to gather which features would be most important to consumers.